sophie-lund/forge/docs/docs/index.md

 #

-Forge is a language I'm building. :3 See the [tutorial](./tutorial/defining-a-syntax-tree.md) section for how to get started using it.
+Forge is a language I'm building. :3